JustinDavid2g/Pok-mon-stat-checker-/README.md

 - Python
-- Google Cloud Storage account your credientials and bucket name
+- Google Cloud Storage account
+     * your credientials and bucket name
-- Google Cloud Platform project with BigQuery enabled with the necessary roles enabled
+- Google Cloud Platform project with BigQuery along with the necessary roles enabled such as:
+     * BigQuery Data Editor
+     * BigQuery Job User
+     * Storage Admin